andreaselben/andreaselben.github.io/_pages/opportunities.md

 We will have two openings — a **postdoctoral researcher** and a **PhD student** — in quantum simulation and quantum information, with an intended start in fall 2026.
-Both sit at the interface of quantum information theory, many-body physics, quantum simulation, and quantum computing — translating ideas into protocols, code, and collaborations with experimental partners at PSI and beyond.
+Both sit at the interface of quantum information theory, many-body physics, quantum simulation, and quantum computing — translating ideas into protocols, algorithms, and collaborations with experimental partners at PSI and beyond.